openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 ![applying rule](img/D2-1-1.jpg)
 Before applying, the user can check the "Force this rule" checkbox, making this rule a required condition when scheduling the resources targeted by the added labels above.
-In this case, the user choose to apply this rule without "forcing" it.
+In this case, the user chose to apply this rule without "forcing" it.
 The user now returns to the Affinity rules list.

 # Affinity rules list on a resource details page